brainfoolong/form-data-json/README.md

 ![Form Data Json Logo](https://brainfoolong.github.io/form-data-json/logo-readme-github.png)

 # Form Data Json - Form input values to/from JSON
 A zero dependency, cross browser library to easily get or set form input values as/from a json object.
 It can handle all existing input types, including multidimensional array names and file input.
-It is similar to native [FormData](https://developer.mozilla.org/docs/Web/API/FormData) but have some advantages: Get data as multidimensional object, writing data into forms (not just reading), reading unchecked/disabled fields as well, and some other helpful features.
+It is similar to native [FormData](https://developer.mozilla.org/docs/Web/API/FormData) but have some advantages: Get data as multidimensional object, writing data into forms (not just reading), reading unchecked/disabled fields as well, reading file inputs, and some other helpful features.

 ## Installation
 Download [latest release](https://github.com/brainfoolong/form-data-json/releases/latest) and include `dist/form-data-json.min.js` into your project.